forestgeo/fgeo/cran-comments.md

 0 errors | 1 warnings | 0 notes

 New submission

+FIXME: For CRAN release, these packages must be released first.
 Strong dependencies not in mainstream repositories: fgeo.analyze, fgeo.plot, fgeo.tool, fgeo.x
 Availability using Additional_repositories specification: